Dasian/dasian.github.io/_posts/2024-06-02-rop-emporium-callme-x86.md

 You should know by now that it takes a value off of the stack and places it into a specified register.
-What makes this really powerful is that it not only sets a register, it'll update the stack pointer to remove this value!
-This will allow us to delete our stack entry after a function call so the stack is properly set for our next function call
+What makes this really powerful is that it not only sets a register, it'll update the stack pointer to remove the space reserved for this value!
+This will allow us to completely delete our function arguments off of the stack so the stack is properly set for our next function call

 Since we have three arguments, we should find a gadget which `pop`s three arguments into any register.
 In